-- IE44 If the service concession arrangement is a hybrid arrangement, then the financial liability would be measured separately under the financial liability model at the date of initial application.
-The amount of the financial liability would then be deducted from the apportioned amount for the liability re the grant of rights to the operator as per the table in order to derive the amount to be recognised for the liability. - IE45 The measurement approach illustrated in this example is a simplified transition method, as it does not require the service concession asset or the liability to be measured at the inception of the service concession arrangement, as would be required under the full retrospective transition method in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.
+- IE44 If the service concession arrangement is a hybrid arrangement, the carrying amount of any consideration transferred by the grantor to the operator that has been recognised as an asset is first deducted from the fair value (current replacement cost) of the service concession asset.
+The resulting amount is then apportioned for the remaining service concession period.
+Any outstanding financial liability (measured separately under the financial liability model at fair value at the date of initial application) would then be deducted from the apportioned amount for the liability re the grant of rights to the operator in order to derive the amount to be recognised for the liability. - IE45 The measurement approach illustrated in this example is a simplified transition method, as it does not require the service concession asset or the liability to be measured at the inception of the service concession arrangement, as would be required under the full retrospective transition method in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.